-When you are in Homedale, you'll notice that it is more blue-collar than most other communities in America.
-44.77% of Homedale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Homedale is a blue-collar town, with 44.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Homedale is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Homedale who work in sales jobs (13.40%), farm management occupations (12.67%), and office and administrative support (10.90%).

 The per capita income in Homedale in 2022 was $19,970, which is low income relative to Idaho and the nation.
 This equates to an annual income of $79,880 for a family of four.
 However, Homedale contains both very wealthy and poor people as well.